developmentseed/geolambda/python/README.md

 $ docker run --rm -v $PWD:/home/geolambda -it developmentseed/geolambda:${VERSION} package.sh
 ```

 This will copy site-packages in /geolambda/python/lambda directory needed for development.
-Also, it will create a `lambda-layer-deploy.zip` file in the current directory.
+Also, it will create a `lambda-deploy.zip` file in the current directory.
 Contents of the zip file are following AWS conventions: https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path

 ```